 As the parish grew, so did the school.
 The school expanded into Assumption Academy, a boarding and day school, which in 1886 was replaced by a larger two-story building.
 By 1926 that structure was overflowing, and the present school was built.

-The Sisters of the Holy Cross have been succeeded by lay teachers, and the growth and vitality of the school led to the recent $1.7 million renovation and expansion.
-Unchanged are the school’s high standards.
-Saint Joseph School is the oldest continuously operating school in the city of South Bend.
-Our building was placed on the National Register of Historic Places in 1999.
+The Sisters of the Holy Cross have been succeeded by lay teachers, and the growth and vitality of the school led to a $1.7 million renovation and expansion in 1999, and a $4.2 million expansion, including the addition of a preschool, from 2013 to 2016 (as part of the Living Our Faith, Building Our Future Campaign).
+Unchanged throughout its existence are the school’s high standards.
+Saint Joseph Grade School is the oldest continuously operating school in the city of South Bend, and was named a National Blue Ribbon School of Excellence in 2011 and an Indiana Four Star School each year from 2011 to 2016.
+The school building was placed on the National Register of Historic Places in 1999.

-Other parish buildings include the Congregation of Holy Cross Community Residence (rectory), which dates to 1907 with later additions, and the present Parish Center, built as a convent in 1958.
+Other parish buildings include the Congregation of Holy Cross Community Residence (rectory), which dates to 1907 with later additions, and the Ackles Parish Life Center, which was purchased and renovated in 2013 to replace the old parish center, which was originally built as a convent in 1958.

 A word of explanation: One seldom hears a parishioner speak of Saint Joseph Parish; it is “Saint Joe.”
 This choice of name indicates the loving familiarity with which we regard our parish and its members.
 While our history is long and rich, we at “Saint Joe” focus not on our past but rather on each new day’s opportunities to give witness to our conviction that the Kingdom of God is at hand.